List of Batman films cast members: DC Animated Universe (1993–2019)

-The DC Animated Universe (DCAU) was a shared universe centered on a group of animated television series based on DC Comics characters and stories.
+The DC Animated Universe (DCAU) is a shared universe centered on a group of animated television series based on DC Comics characters and stories.
 It initially began with Batman: The Animated Series in 1992 and ended with Justice League Unlimited in 2006.
 Five feature films, four primarily focusing on Batman and his supporting characters are also in the continuity that continued to be released years later.